7. Stopwatch

 37 // assign output bus

-38 assign o_count = m_count;
+38 assign o_count = count;

 39endmodule

 In this part of the lab, we’ll implement and test a slightly different module.
-Instead of outputting the value of the counter, we output a 1-bit rollover signal.
-We set this rollover signal to high in the clock cycle of the input clock after a rollover ocurred, i.e., when the counter’s value changed from \(k-1\) to \(0\).
+Rather than outputting the counter’s value, we now emit a one-bit rollover signal.
+We set this rollover signal high only in the clock cycle immediately following a rollover, i.e., when the counter’s value changed from \(k-1\) to \(0\).
 In all other cases the rollover signal is low.
 The illustrated signals of ctr3 in Fig. 7.1.2 and ctr4 in Fig. 7.1.3 show the rollover.
 A template of the targeted module counter_mod_k_ro is given in Listing 7.1.2.
-To simplify your initial efforts, a code frame for the stopwatch is provided as starting point.
+To simplify your initial efforts, a code frame for the stopwatch is provided as a starting point.

 Listing 7.1.2 Template of the module counter_mod_k_ro.